EquinetPaul/CompareWhatt/README.md

 Additionally, certain additional parameters allow setting important factors such as the price of electricity per kWh and its theoretical annual evolution.

-Information about products (purchase price and electricity consumption) can always be found on product datasheets online or in-store.
+Information about products (purchase price and electricity consumption) can always be found on product datasheets online or in-store (in EU btw).

 ### Limitations